OrangeKami/Chen_Zhang_T2A2/README.md

 ![admin](src/screenshot/botanicmarket.herokuapp.com_listings.png)
 ### Target audience:

 The target audience are for anyone with a working smartphone, tablet, desktop devices with connection to the internet.
-Users don't need to have a credit card for purchasing, as they may want to contact the seller via e-mail or insite message system tp arrange alternative payments and exchange of the goods.
+Users don't need to have a credit card for purchasing, as they may want to contact the seller via e-mail or insite message system to arrange alternative payments and exchange of the goods.
 As this app is also targetted towards audience with intention to purchase locally, hopefully travelling shouldn't too much of a hassle.
 Alternatively, the seller and buyer may arrange for items to be delivered if they are unable to get out.
 For example, stuck in isolation or bad weather.

 ### Tech Stack:
 * Front end: HTML5, CSS, SCSS, BOOTSTRAP, Javascript